Protecting Your Trademarks outside Canada

 If you are planning to expand your business outside of Canada, it is important to remember that your Canadian trademark registration offers you no protection abroad.
 Accordingly, applying for registration of your trademarks in other countries is recommended, ideally within six months of your application filing date in Canada so a convention priority claim may be made.

 We directly prepare and file trademark applications in the United States for Canadian applicants and can arrange other foreign trademark applications through our network of associates.
-Please get in touch with us if you would like our help filing trademark applications abroad or with developing your trademark application filing strategy.
+Contact us now if you would like our help filing trademark applications abroad or with developing your trademark application filing strategy.